VinitraMk/Chatbot-OA-Screening/README.md

 ## Instructions
 - Install the above libraries using pip.
-- run the python file chatbot.py
+- run the python file chatbot.py using command `python chatbot.py`.
 - It should fire up a simple chat interface on web.
 - Enter message and wait for the chat bot to reply.